MPAS-Dev/compass/docs/users_guide/ocean/configurations/ziso.rst

 ziso
 ====

-The :py:mod:`compass.ocean.tests.ziso` configuration implements variants of the Zonally Idealized Southern Ocean (ZISO) test case from `Ringler et al. (2016) <https://doi.org/10.1175/JPO-D-16-0096.1>`_.
+The ``ocean/ziso`` configuration implements variants of the Zonally Idealized Southern Ocean (ZISO) test case from
+`Ringler et al. (2016) <https://doi.org/10.1175/JPO-D-16-0096.1>`_.
 From that
 paper: